Qhira Build Guide “This is my domain!”

 Welcome to our guide for Qhira, a Melee Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 Qhira is a melee Assassin who combines strong mobility, speed, and damage to relentlessly chase down her prey.
-Her most useful tool to do exactly that proves to be her Trait Grappling Hook, which comes with a hefty cooldown, however, it turns out to be an extraordinarily impactful gap-closer and escape mechanism.
 Most of Qhira's damage derives from a stackable Bleeding effect that gets applied whenever she damages enemy Heroes with both Basic Attacks and any of her abilities and can be amplified by activating Blood Rage in a timely manner.

 Qhira's Strengths and Weaknesses